 But you are welcome to join if you have no previous experience as you will be guide through the upholstery process.

 10 x 3 hour sessions (school term times)

-Students are free to bring along any item of furniture.
-Please note that some complicated pieces (i.e. chaise longue or winged armchair) may take longer than 10 weeks to complete.
+Students are free to bring along an item of furniture no larger than a wingback armchair.
+Please note that some complicated pieces (i.e. winged armchair) may take longer than 10 weeks to complete.

 All tools are provided.

 Materials can be purchased from Sarah Louise Dix as required.
 These are supplied at a discounted cost and students are expected to keep a record of what they have used.
 A materials sheet will be provided for this.